metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_input_v1alpha1_manifest.md

 Optional:

 - `add_http_headers` (Boolean) Adds HTTP_ prefix headers to the record.
 - `add_remote_addr` (String) Adds REMOTE_ADDR field to the record.
-The value of REMOTE_ADDR is the client's address. i.e: X-Forwarded-For: host1, host2
+The value of REMOTE_ADDR is the client's address.i.e: X-Forwarded-For: host1, host2
 - `bind` (String) The port to listen to, default is '0.0.0.0'
 - `body_size_limit` (String) The size limit of the POSTed element.
 - `cors_all_origins` (String) Whitelist domains for CORS.